SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Ganesh Narayanan

 Okay.
-Thank you Shiha.
-With respect to trends in states like up, Bihar, fp all states as demonstrated in our slides are continuously coming down.
-But however we have also earlier indicated that our non core states generally have slightly higher credit score than our core states.
-Right.
+Thank you, Shreya.
+With respect to trends in states like UP, Bihar, MP, all states, as demonstrated in our slides, are continuously coming down.
+But however, we have also earlier indicated that our noncore states generally have slightly higher credit cost than our core states, right?
 So I think this is just playing out.
-It’s just a matter of time and we are consistently seeing that all states are trending downwards.
-Just to actually since you referred to the earlier data for the state.
-So as I see April, May, June 25 up Bihar was around for sorry.
+It’s just a matter of time.
+And we are consistently seeing that all states are trending downwards.

 Shreya Shivani

-24 data 4-24-Data which used to give in last year you had given those numbers 4-24-Data.
-So I was just comparing.
+April ’24 data, which you used to give in last year, you had given those numbers, April ’24 data.
+So I was just comparing that.

-Yeah.
+Yes.
 Okay.
 Okay.
-Okay.
 Fair enough.
-So I think we are very much close to it.
-But I mean we have come out of a large cycle.
-So give us some more.
-Maybe in the upcoming months we should see this trend getting better.
+So I think we are very much close to it, but I mean, we have come out of a large cycle.
+So give us some more — maybe in the upcoming months, we should see this trend getting better.

 Shreya Shivani